Modernizing Farm Advisory Services: Linking Canadian Agriculture with Global Innovation

 • Pinpoint areas where Canadian farmers and smallholders abroad face similar challenges, and where shared learning, co‑design, or pilot exchanges could help both groups.

-Hosts and Organizer
+Hosts and Organizers

 Registration & Coffee